bodlukas/minimal-test/_research/index.md

 ---

 Here you'll find summaries of the major projects I've done over the years, which are representative of my skills and interests.
-These projects span everything from mathematical physics to machine learning, from finance to advertising, from the theoretical to the practical.

-The discussion here is generally non-technical; for the research projects, related publications are linked in the corresponding files.
 There are also links to documents at the top of each page, which offer more depth.

 ## Selected Projects